SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/USERMANUAL.md

 [2024-1-25_DeleteConnections-Perlenkette-Show_Connections.webm](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend/assets/2674075/d272fc58-3f31-4427-aacf-cc3c50c03905)

 ### Change the time locks
-The time can be locked so that no propagtion (automated update) will be done.
-Just click on the lock icon and the lock state switchs: On to off or vice-versa.
+The time can be locked so that no propagation (automated update) will be done.
+Just click on the lock icon and the lock state switches: On to off or vice-versa.

 ### Toggle: show all locks / or only closed (default)
 In the Perlenkette view, you can click on the eye icon in the bottom left corner to display all locks.
 By default, only the locks that are closed are shown.
 This is visually visible with the disabled eye icon.
-When you click on the icon then the disable eye icon switchs to the visible eye icon - or vive-versa.
-Visble eye means all locks are visible.
+When you click on the icon then the disable eye icon switches to the visible eye icon - or vice-versa.
+Visible eye means all locks are visible.

 ---
 <a id="Conclusion"></a>